PSAM3060-D-S16/class_notes/content/week_1/index.md

 Daily exercise:
 1. Create a tile set
-2. Use the tile set to create a design
+2. Use the tile set to create a design.
-3. Post your image to the class blog with the hashtag `#tiles`
+3. Screengrab or photograph your work and post to the class blog with the hashtag `#tiles`.

 Explore a different idea every day, if you need some ideas consider using one of the following as a prompt: `#paper`, `#pixels`, `#vectors`, `#typography`, `#self-portrait`, `#3d`, `#make-things-that-make-things`, `#hexagons`, `#triangles`, `#photocopier`, `#big`, `#huge`, `#edge`, `#corner`, `#pattern`, `#trade`, `#teamwork`, `#stamps`, `#scissors`